 8 Ideas for Curriculum Content Creators

 If you’re a content creator, don’t be afraid to truly innovate after inspiration.
-Here are some ideas for how you can be more innovative in your work.
+Here are some ideas for how you can be more innovative in your work so you can effective determine how to take inspiration without copying writing by others.

 All of these ideas will help prevent you from copying or plagiarizing, even inadvertently, in favor of inspiration and innovation.

-However, it is important to make sure you’re being inspired ethically and legally.
-Just remember to give credit where it’s due!
+However, when it comes to the difference between plagiarism and inspiration, it is important to make sure you’re being inspired ethically and legally.